joel5399/real_time_object_and_color_detection/README.md

 semester.
 The Project definition is stored [here](./requirements/Software_Engineering_Project_Definition_V1.pdf).

 ## structure documentation
 This README provides a concise overview of the entire project.
-Further details and information can be found in the [project documentation](./doc/html/index.html).
+Further details and information can be found in the project documentation.
+To navigate thew  the documentation, open [this](./doc/html/index.html) file in your browser.

 ## Software architecture